Anne Howard, Countess of Arundel: Married life

 Anne's stepfather, Thomas Howard, eventually obtained the wardship of all the Dacre children.
 He arranged that George (Francis) was to marry Margaret, the daughter of his second wife.
 The three Dacre girls were arranged to marry Thomas's three sons: Philip, Thomas, and William.

 In 1569, it was arranged for Anne to marry Thomas's eldest son, her stepbrother, Philip Howard, the Earl of Surrey, the Duke's heir.
-Since both children were only 12 years old at the time, the ceremony was repeated two years later when both the parties reached the age of consent.
+Since both children were only 12 years old at the time, the ceremony was repeated two years later when both parties reached the age of consent.
 Philip eventually became the 1st Earl of Arundel.
 Anne's sister, Elizabeth, married Lord William Howard.
 Her other sister, Mary, was arranged to marry Lord Thomas Howard, but died before she was “marriageable”.
-Anne's stepfather, now her father-in-law, discouraged her Catholic inclinations.
+Her stepfather and now father-in-law, a Catholic with a Protestant education, tried to discourage Anne's decidedly Catholic leanings.

-They saw little of each other in the early days of their marriage, partly because the earl was a student at Cambridge, and Anne came under the protection of Philip's maternal grandfather, Henry FitzAlan, 12th Earl of Arundel.
+Philip and Anne saw little of each other in the early days of their marriage, partly because he was a student at Cambridge, and so Anne came under the protection of Philip's maternal grandfather, Henry FitzAlan, 12th Earl of Arundel.
 Following Arundel's death, on 24 February 1580, Anne became the Countess of Arundel.
-She returned to her husband's London house, where they began to live together, and she gave birth to their two children, Elizabeth and Thomas.
+She returned to her husband's London house, where they began to live together.

 Throughout the beginning of their marriage, Anne and Philip moved continually.
-They moved from "Audley End to Arundel House, London, to Nonsuch, with occasional visits to the Charterhouse, then known as Howard House".
-The constant moving occurred for many years until the early 1580s, where they finally settled in Arundel Castle in Sussex where Anne and Philip decided to convert to Roman Catholicism.
+They constantly moved from "Audley End to Arundel House, London, to Nonsuch, with occasional visits to the Charterhouse, then known as Howard House" until the early 1580s, where they finally settled in Arundel Castle in Sussex.